-UC Immunization Policy FAQs
+Immunization Policy FAQs

-- 1. Q: When does the UC Immunization Plan go into effect? - A: The UC Immunization Plan began Fall of 2015 with an "Educational" Phase, whereby all Incoming Students, the UC campuses, and the community are notified that vaccination will be required the following year. - 2.
-Q: How does UC determine which vaccines and screening to require? - A: The UC is following the recommendations of the California Department of Public Health (CDPH) Immunization Branch for Colleges and Universities found on the website at http://www.shotsforschool.org/college/.
-The current requirements reflect those in place on February 24, 2016.
+- Q: When does the UC Immunization Plan go into effect? - A: The UC Immunization Plan begins Fall 2015 with an "Educational" Phase, whereby all incoming students, the UC campuses, and the community are notified that vaccination will be required the following year. - Q: How does UC determine which vaccines and screening to require? - A: The UC is following the recommendations of the California Department of Public Health (CDPH) Immunization Branch for Colleges and Universities.
+The current requirements reflect those in place on February 1, 2016.
 However, UC reserves the right to modify these requirements pending revisions to the recommendations by CDPH.
 Changes in CDPH's recommendations will be incorporated into the requirements affecting the incoming fall class each year.

-In general, these requirements pertain to those vaccine-preventable illnesses that can be spread by respiratory secretions (saliva, coughing, sneezing), and pose a risk to others who might become ill due to classroom or residential contact.
-These include, measles, mumps, rubella (German measles), pertussis (whooping cough), varicella (Chickenpox), and meningitis, as well as screening for tuberculosis.
+In general, these requirements pertain to those vaccine-preventable illnesses that can be spread by respiratory secretions (saliva, coughing, sneezing), and pose a risk to others who might become ill due to classroom contact.
+These include, measles, mumps, rubella (German measles), pertussis (whooping cough), varicella (Chickenpox), and meningitis vaccines, as well as screening for tuberculosis.

-- 3. Q: Why is UC implementing this policy? - A: There has been an increase in outbreaks of vaccine-preventable illnesses over the past five to ten years, and now many illnesses which we thought were disappearing are returning.
+- Q: Why is the UC implementing this policy? - A: There has been an increase in vaccine-preventable illnesses over the past 5-10 years, and now many illnesses that we thought were disappearing are returning.
 Although many of these diseases are considered "mild", they can cause serious illness and death.
-Pertussis was responsible for hospital stays for hundreds of people in California during the past two years, including intensive care admissions and in a few cases, death.
-Recent outbreaks of measles also resulted in hospitalizations, and new cases of mumps across the country threaten the health and fertility of non-immune students. - 4.
-Q: Why wasn't this done sooner? - A: The cost of vaccination was often a barrier to getting all the recommended immunizations.
+Both pertussis and measles were responsible for deaths and intensive care hospital stays for hundreds of people in California during the past two years. - Q: Why wasn't this done sooner? - A: The cost of vaccination was often a barrier to getting all the recommended immunizations.
 However, the Affordable Care Act has mandated that preventive services, such as vaccination, be covered at 100%--meaning that these services are now available to all.
 Another reason that UC did not pursue an immunization policy in past had to do with the time and cost for staff to gather, review and verify students' immunization records.
-However, now all of the campuses use the same system that enables students to enter their immunization history directly into their medical record.
+However, now all of the campuses use the same electronic medical record system that enables students to enter their immunization history directly into their medical record.
 Each campus may verify some, or all, of these records by obtaining a copy of the yellow vaccination record, or another form of proof.
-However, we anticipate automating the verification process over the next several years, and
+However, we anticipate automating the verification process over the next several years, and thereby limiting additional staff time needed for this process.